OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ```
 $ tensorflowjs_converter --input_format keras ./insurance.h5 ./tfjs
 ```
 > Note: that last one has glitches on MacOS...
-Works fine ina Debian Docker image though.
+Works fine in a Debian Docker image though.

 You can load the `load_model.html` in you browser, the output will be in the `console`.
 Preferably, use Chrome or Firefox.
 This file uses pure JavaScript (ES6).